MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 Your Ethernet switches must meet the different specifications required by Azure Local and set by the Institute of Electrical and Electronics Engineers Standards Association (IEEE SA).
 For example, for multinode storage switched deployments, the storage network is used for [RDMA via RoCE v2 or iWARP](/azure-stack/hci/concepts/host-network-requirements#rdma).
 This process requires IEEE 802.1Qbb PFC to ensure lossless communication for the [storage traffic class](/azure-stack/hci/concepts/host-network-requirements#rdma-traffic-class).
 Your ToR switches must provide support for IEEE 802.1Q for VLANs and IEEE 802.1AB for the Link Layer Discovery Protocol.

 If you plan to use existing network switches for an Azure Local deployment, review the [list of mandatory IEEE standards and specifications](/azure-stack/hci/concepts/physical-network-requirements#network-switch-requirements) that the network switches and configuration must provide.
-When purchasing new network switches, contact your switch vendor to ensure that the devices meet the Azure Stack HCI IEEE specification requirements, or review the [list of hardware vendor-certified switch models that support Azure Local network requirements](/azure-stack/hci/concepts/physical-network-requirements#network-switches-for-azure-stack-hci).
+When purchasing new network switches, review the [list of hardware vendor-certified switch models that support Azure Local network requirements](/azure-stack/hci/concepts/physical-network-requirements#network-switches-for-azure-stack-hci).

 #### IP address requirements